Lilkay99/My-rust-program/README.md

+MY RUST PROGRAM
-this is just a basic rust program
+this is just a basic rust program so feel free to edit how you like